openbmc/phosphor-hwmon/README.md

-The algorithm is <PREFIX>-<ID>.Hwmon<N> where PREFIX is an autoconf configurable prefix (BUSNAME_PREFIX, xyz.openbmc_project by default), ID is a std::hash of the /sys/devices path backing the hwmon class instance, and N is the implemented phosphor-hwmon D-Bus API version.
+The algorithm is <PREFIX>-<ID>.Hwmon<N> where PREFIX is an autoconf configurable prefix (BUSNAME_PREFIX, xyz.openbmc_project by default), ID is either a std::hash of the /sys/devices path backing the hwmon class instance or provided suffix value from the command line, and N is the implemented phosphor-hwmon D-Bus API version.
 ```